paolo-hub/Home-Assistant-Backup-Manager/README.md

 ## Decription

-This package allows for the automation of Home Assistant backup to network storage, a functionality introduced in version 2023.6.
+This package allows for the automation of Home Assistant backup to network storage, a feature introduced in version 2023.6.

 ## Setting up the network storage